joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

 This is a simple case, so what problems do we run into when putting this technique to the test?

 Continuing with the video game motif, let's add different base points based on the difficulty of the game.
-This will require updating the model to use a hash, it will map the number of points to the difficulty level.
+This will require updating the model to use a hash, it will map the difficulty level to the number of points.

     def self.base_points
       @base_points ||= { easy: 1000, medium: 2000, hard: 3000 }